 Doesn't seem familiar?
 Jump to the "Original" help about replying to a discussion.

 In a course, select the Discussions icon on the navigation bar to access the discussions page.
 Select a discussion to join in.
-You may also be able to access a specific discussion on the Course Content page.
+Some discussions may also appear on the Course Content page.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

 You don't have to sift through all of the course discussions to find the one you need.
 You can filter by participant name and see a list of contributions.

 Your instructor may assign you to a group to help focus the discussion.
 The first time you're assigned to a group discussion, a message appears on the Course Content page to let you know.
 On the Course Content and Discussions pages, your group name is listed after the group discussion title.
 The name of your group appears when you open the discussion, along with the list of your group members.

 When you respond to a group discussion, only your group members and your instructor can view your posts.